Storing your medicinesMedications - storing

 - Pills and capsules are easily damaged by heat and moisture.
 Aspirin pills break down into vinegar and salicylic acid.
 This irritates the stomach.

-- Always keep medicine in their original container.
+- Always keep medicine in its original container.

 - Take the cotton ball out of the medicine bottle.
 The cotton ball pulls moisture into the bottle.